 Open test automation frameworks are constantly evolving, and at least one new test framework emerges every year and becomes the favorite one among developers.
 That puts more challenges on the development and testing/QA teams to make long-term planning, since investing in test automation yields results over a longer period of time and test assets cannot be ported to new frameworks frequently without losing a significant amount of the investments.

 Appium has been the first choice among many centralized QA and testing organizations since it has its merits.
 The cross-platform support on a high level allows mobile tests to leverage common parts on both Android and iOS, even though a lot of platform-specific code still needs to be developed.
 It also allows you to use any of the most popular languages to write the tests.
 But on the downside, as a multilayered framework (a framework on top of native frameworks) it has performance issues not unknown to many test engineers.

 Native test frameworks like XCode XCTest/XCUITest for iOS and Android Instrumentation (for example Espresso) are developed and maintained by the platform vendors Apple and Google.
 The organizations can be assured of the longevity and evolution of these tools but the drawback is that the test assets created with those tools are specific to the platform, with zero portability over to the other.

 We wanted to understand the characteristics of various test frameworks with productivity in mind, and analyzed test run data of our Public Cloud from the last couple of months with a total of 224,958 device tests and a total of 27.9 million test cases.
 That gives a good statistical significance for this analysis.

-On Bitbar platform we support the following test automation frameworks:
+On Bitbar’s mobile device cloud we support the following test automation frameworks: